A new way to find symbiotic stars: accretion disc detection with continuum survey photometry

 ABL thanks the skilled cooks at the SAAO hostel.
 We thank Sarah Tuttle, Adam Miller, Lucianne Walkowicz, and Dimitri Pourbaix for useful conversations.
 We thank the technical and cleaning staff of the SAAO and the Las Cumbres Observatory network.

 We acknowledge contributed spectral observations from ARAS observers \citep{ARAS}, including Terry Bohlsen, Forrest Sims, Fran Campos, Christophe Boussin, James R. Foster, Colin Eldridge, A. Garcia, Pascal Le Du, and Berrand Guegan.
 We acknowledge with thanks the variable star observations from the AAVSO International Database contributed by observers worldwide and used in this research.
 This work makes use of observations from the Las Cumbres Observatory global telescope network.
 This paper uses observations made at the South African Astronomical Observatory (SAAO).
 This research has made use of data obtained from the {\it Chandra} Data Archive provided by the {\it Chandra} X-ray Center (CXC).
 We acknowledge the use of public data from the {\it Swift} data archive.
 This work made use of data supplied by the UK Swift Science Data Centre at the University of Leicester.
 This research has made use of the Astrophysics Data System, funded by NASA under Cooperative Agreement 80NSSC21M00561.

-ABL was supported by the STScI Fellowship from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc. under NASA contract NAS 5–26555, and by the NSF GRFP under grant DGE-1644869.
+ABL was supported by the STScI Fellowship from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc. under NASA contract NAS 5–26555.
+ABL was also supported by the NSF GRFP under grant DGE-1644869.